Annual Show

 Bring your friends and family to enjoy an early autumn day learning about the wonders of fungi while basking in the beauty of nature at the Chicago Botanic Garden.

-For further information, please contact the Illinois Mycological Association at 847.432.8209 or illinoismyco@gmail.com.
+For further information, please contact the Illinois Mycological Association at illinoismyco@gmail.com.

 IMA annual membership is $20 for individuals and $25 for families.